pjg11/CTF-Writeups/2022-Unlock-The-City/crack-the-password.md

 Looks correct...almost.
 This did not help gain access, most likely due to the `Ť` in the flag, which seems out of range of English ASCII characters.
 When I printed out the ASCII values, the value at that position was 356!
 So there's some issue.

 To solve this, I restored to debugging the application using `pwndbg`, a gdb extension.
 I used the flag from the script as a starting point and checked the character that was incorrect.
-I kept getting weird values for other characters, and eventually came to the conclusion that the `Ť` character might be causing the issue.
+I kept getting weird values for other characters, and eventually came to the conclusion that the `Ť` character might be causing an issue.

 So I changed that character to an `A` and debugged to that point.
 I found that the character in that position was actually `d`.

 ![](images/ctp-pwndbg1.png)

-After replacing the character, I received the `Access granted` message, completing this challenge!
+After replacing the character, I received the `Access granted!` message, completing this challenge!

 ![](images/ctp-pwndbg2.png)